reliable-ai/fairml-multiverse/interactive-analysis/docs/index.md

 ## An Interactive Analysis of the Machine Learning Multiverse

-This document is an interactive companion article illustrating a subset of the results from the paper "[One Model Many Scores: Preventing Fairness Hacking and Evaluating the Influence of Model Design Decisions](https://arxiv.org/abs/2308.16681)" by Jan Simson, Florian Pfisterer and Christoph Kern to be presented at the *ACM Conference on Fairness, Accountability, and Transparency 2024* in Rio de Janeiro, Brazil in June 2024.
+This document is an interactive companion article illustrating a subset of the results from the paper "[One Model Many Scores: Preventing Fairness Hacking and Evaluating the Influence of Model Design Decisions](https://doi.org/10.1145/3630106.3658974)" by Jan Simson, Florian Pfisterer and Christoph Kern published at the *ACM Conference on Fairness, Accountability, and Transparency 2024* in Rio de Janeiro, Brazil in June 2024.

-A preprint of the paper is available at [arxiv.org/abs/2308.16681](https://arxiv.org/abs/2308.16681), the source code of the analyses as well as this interactive document is available at [github.com/reliable-ai/fairml-multiverse](https://github.com/reliable-ai/fairml-multiverse).
+The source code of the analyses as well as this interactive document is available at [github.com/reliable-ai/fairml-multiverse](https://github.com/reliable-ai/fairml-multiverse).
+If you are interested in the creation process of this interactive analysis, there is an [article](https://nightingaledvs.com/interactive-data-diaries-machine-learning-visualization/) about it in *Nightingale*.

 <div class="grid grid-cols-2">